huggingface/text-generation-inference/docs/source/conceptual/tensor_parallelism.md

 </Tip>

-You can learn more in-depth on tensor-parallelism from transformers docs in this [link](https://huggingface.co/docs/transformers/main/en/perf_train_gpu_many#tensor-parallelism).
+You can learn more in-depth about tensor-parallelism from `transformers` docs in this [link](https://huggingface.co/docs/transformers/main/en/perf_train_gpu_many#tensor-parallelism).